ds5110/git-intro/conda.md

 I don't recommend [Anaconda](https://www.anaconda.com/docs/getting-started/getting-started) or [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main).
-They both use conda, so you may be okay for this class.
+They both use conda, so you may be okay.
 In other words, if it ain't broke, don't fix it.

 #### Why conda-forge and miniforge?